Shop by

 The Original "Heat-and-Bond" Veneer Glue

 Heat Lock™ is the woodworker's solution for small or irregularly shaped veneering projects.
 Designed specifically for iron-on veneering, this adhesive bonds raw and paper-backed veneers to porous substrates such as wood, plywood, MDF, and particle board with an ordinary household clothes iron.
+Recommended for virgin surfaces only.

 Simplified Instructions:

-Simply apply a uniform coat to the substrate and the back side of the veneer.
+Apply a uniform coat to the substrate and the back side of the veneer.
 The substrate and veneer must be porous.
 Allow both pieces to dry.
 Then place the veneer onto the substrate and use a clothes iron (set on medium/high or the cotton setting) to "re-activate" the adhesive polymers.
 Place an old cotton or flannel shirt over the veneer face to prevent scorching, and then begin ironing from the center and work toward the ends of the veneer along the grain.
 It is best to avoid moving the iron across the grain.

 Detailed Instructions: Click here